-Last couple of months have been interesting on a multitude of levels.
-Global pandemic and economic doom notwithstanding, the pandemic has been a net positive for me on a professional and financial level.
+Last year has been interesting on a multitude of levels.
+Global pandemic and economic doom notwithstanding, COVID has been a net positive for me on a professional and financial level.

 To that end I’ve devised a routine on how I’d like to proceed so I can improve in the areas that I’m interested in.

-My current routine (most days) is as follows:
+My current routine (most days since I’m back to London) is as follows:

 - Exercise between 45-60 mins (Martial Arts, HIIT, Calisthenics)